Network Realization Functions for Optimal Distributed Control: General Setup and Technical Preliminaries

 Notice that the three by three ${\bf \Phi}$ factor takes the precise meaning of the network's directed graph {\em adjacency matrix}, with the LTI filters ${\bf \Phi}_1, {\bf \Phi}_2$ and ${\bf \Phi}_3$, respectively, having the significance of weights of their corresponding edges.
 The remaining three by three ${\bf \Gamma}$ factor has the role of defining the {\em input terminals} of the network, {\em i.e.}, the points of access (to the network) of the exogenous signals $z_1, z_2$ and $z_3$, respectively.

-\begin{rem} When examining the $({\bf \Phi}, {\bf \Gamma})$ pair of TFMs, a relevant feature is the location of their zero entries versus their non-zero entries (that may be specified by pairs of indices of the corresponding (block-)rows and (block-)columns) known as sparsity patterns in the distributed control parlance ({\em e.g.}, lower triangular, bidiagonal TFMs, {\em etc.}). \end{rem}

-Under the mild assumption that the $(I_m-{\bf \Phi})$ factor is invertible, {\em i.e.}, the LTI network from the {\bf (b)} row of Table~1 is well-posed, the ensuing left factorization
+Assuming that $(I_m-{\bf \Phi})$ is invertible, {\em i.e.}, the LTI network from Fig.~\ref{fig:three_hop} is well-posed, the ensuing left factorization

-a consequence of (\ref{firstimpression}), yields the Input/Output map (from $ z$ to ${u}$), which we denote by ${\bf K}$.
-Note that, in general, the sparsity patterns of the ${\bf \Phi}$ and ${\bf \Gamma}$ factors are completely lost in (\ref{secondimpression}), consequence of the inversion of $(I_m - {\bf \Phi})$ which yields a ``full'' TFM ${\bf K}$, with no particular sparsity pattern of its own.

-Conversely, the distinctive ``structure'' of the LTI network in the {\bf (b)} row of Table~1 (as captured by the $({\bf \Phi}, {\bf \Gamma})$ pair) cannot, in general, be retrieved solely from ${\bf K}$ \cite{WarnickDSF, VanDenHof}.
-To avoid any self-loops on the manifest variables $u$, we will constrain the ${\bf \Phi}$ factors to have zero entries on the (block-)diagonal.
+yields the Input/Output map (from $ z$ to ${u}$), which we denote by ${\bf K}$.
+Note that, in general, the sparsity patterns of the ${\bf \Phi}$ and ${\bf \Gamma}$ factors are completely lost in (\ref{secondimpression}) due to the inversion of $(I_m - {\bf \Phi})$ that generically yields a ``full'' TFM ${\bf K}$, with no particular sparsity pattern of its own.
+The distinctive ``structure'' of the LTI network in Fig.~\ref{fig:three_hop}, as captured by the $({\bf \Phi}, {\bf \Gamma})$ pair, cannot in general be retrieved solely from ${\bf K}$ (see also \cite{VanDenHof}).

+\begin{rem} This type of architecture has been successfully employed for the control laws proposed in \cite{TAC2016}, with the aim of eliminating downstream disturbance propagation for a platoon of autonomous vehicles.
+Notably, guarantees of closed-loop norm optimality were also obtained in Section V-B of \cite{TAC2016}. \end{rem}